MadDeCoDeR/Classic-RBDOOM-3-BFG/README.txt

 "+set fs_game modDirectoryName"

-so it would end up looking like: RBDoom3BFG +set fs_game modDirectoryName
+so it would end up looking like: DoomBFA +set fs_game modDirectoryName

 Also now you can package your mod in .resource files for more info check: https://github.com/MadDeCoDeR/Classic-RBDOOM-3-BFG/wiki

 Classic doom mods are enabled and can be used with the old "-file" parameter like this: RBDoom3BFG -file "classicmod.wad"

-IMPORTANT: RBDOOM-3-BFG does not support old Doom 3 modiciations that include sourcecode modifications in binary form (.dll) You can fork RBDOOM-3-BFG and create a new renamed binary that includes all required C++ game code modifications.
+IMPORTANT: DOOM-BFA does not support old Doom 3 (2004) modiciations that include sourcecode modifications in binary form (.dll)
+You can fork DOOM-BFA and create a new binary (.dll) that includes all required C++ game code modifications.

 ____________________________________________________________________________________